pineunity/apmec/doc/source/contributor/vnfd_template_description.rst

 VDU
 ---
-Virtual Deployment Unit is a basic part of VNF.
+Virtual Deployment Unit is a basic part of MEA.
 It is the VM that hosts the network function.

 :type: